hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/01_the_filesystem.md

 ```$ ```

-The command prompt will have some characters before it, something like "-bash-4.1", this is telling you what the name of the computer you are working on is.
+The command prompt will have some characters before it, something like `-bash-4.1` or `username@loge`, this is telling you what the name of the computer you are working on is.

 The first command we will type on the command prompt will be to start a so-called "interactive session" on Orchestra.